 Buyer personas are the core of your marketing strategy, so it is essential to understand them.
-The personas you began with are not going to likely be the exact same today.
+The personas you began with years ago are not going to likely be the exact same today.
 It's important to reevaluate who your personas are and then retarget your audience as it applies to them where they are.

 Questions to ask:

-- What generation are your marketing efforts targeting?
+What demographics are your marketing efforts targeting?

-- How are current events affecting their decision making?
+How are current events affecting their decision making?

-- Should you add or remove any personas?
+Should you add or remove any personas?
 Are they relevant?